Gabriele Lucci

 Software developer

-Hi there!
-I’m a software developer with professional experience in Python and JavaScript/Node.js, and mostly on the backend side of web development.
 I’m a detail-oriented perfectionist, but also versatile and constantly looking for new challenges.
-I love working with Django (who doesn’t?), but I’m always open to learning new technologies.
+I enjoy working with Django (who doesn’t? ), but I’m always open to learning new technologies.
 Additionally, I’m quite proficient in administering Linux systems, which I’ve been using in some form or another since I was a kid.

-In my spare time, I especially enjoy engaging in various music-related activities, such as going to concerts, clubbing, and playing bass guitar with my friends.
-I also enjoy playing video games (on Linux, of course), board games with friends, and inline skating.
-Oh, and I’m quite a big coffee enthusiast, too!
+In my spare time, I especially enjoy engaging in various music-related activities, such as playing bass guitar with my friends.

 Work Experience